 The Company sells gift cards on the Bite Squad Platform and recognizes revenue upon gift card redemption.
-Gift cards that have not yet been utilized are recorded on the unaudited condensed consolidated balance sheet in other current liabilities.
+Gift cards that have not yet been utilized amount to \$579 as of June 30, 2019 and are included on the unaudited condensed consolidated balance sheet in other current liabilities.